ethereum/consensus-specs/specs/das/p2p-interface.md

 The following validations MUST pass before forwarding the `sample` on the vertical subnet.
 - _[IGNORE]_ The commitment for the (`sample.shard`, `sample.slot`, `sample.index`) tuple must be known.
-   If not known, the client MAY queue the sample, if it passes formatting conditions.
+   If not known, the client MAY queue the sample if it passes formatting conditions.
 - _[REJECT]_ `sample.shard`, `sample.slot` and `sample.index` are hashed into a `sbunet_index` (TODO: define hash) which MUST match the topic `{subnet_index}` parameter.
 - _[REJECT]_ `sample.shard` must be within valid range: `0 <= sample.shard < get_active_shard_count(state, compute_epoch_at_slot(sample.slot))`.
 - _[REJECT]_ `sample.index` must be within valid range: `0 <= sample.index < sample_count`, where:
     - `sample_count = (points_count + POINTS_PER_SAMPLE - 1) // POINTS_PER_SAMPLE`
     - `points_count` is the length as claimed along with the commitment, which must be smaller than `MAX_SAMPLES_PER_BLOCK`.
 - _[IGNORE]_ The `sample` is not from a future slot (with a `MAXIMUM_GOSSIP_CLOCK_DISPARITY` allowance) -- i.e. validate that `sample.slot <= current_slot`.
-A client MAY queue future samples for processing at the appropriate slot, if it passed formatting conditions.
+A client MAY queue future samples for processing at the appropriate slot if it passed formatting conditions.
 - _[IGNORE]_ This is the first received sample with the (`sample.shard`, `sample.slot`, `sample.index`) key tuple.
 - _[REJECT]_ As already limited by the SSZ list-limit, it is important the sample data is well-formatted and not too large.
 - _[REJECT]_ The `sample.data` MUST NOT contain any point `p >= MODULUS`.
 Although it is a `uint256`, not the full 256 bit range is valid.
 - _[REJECT]_ The `sample.proof` MUST be valid: `verify_sample(sample, sample_count, commitment)`

-Upon receiving a valid sample, it SHOULD be retained for a buffer period, if the local node is part of the backbone that covers this sample.
+Upon receiving a valid sample, it SHOULD be retained for a buffer period if the local node is part of the backbone that covers this sample.
 This is to serve other peers that may have missed it.